polar-app/polar-app/web/js/phz/README.md

 # TODO:

+- We can implement a CachedPHZReader that uses setTimeout to automatically close the reader and re-open it if necessary...

 - jszip zeems like the better option.

 - the main downside of this library is that it does some synchronous IO...